Code of Conduct

 • Police will be called upon to investigate all incidents involving weapons or suspected possession of weapons.

 • Possessing a weapon will lead to a mandatory expulsion.
 Using a weapon to cause or threaten bodily harm will result in a mandatory expulsion.
-HALLS

 Expectations